-Meetings are a way of sharing, within a group of individuals, the same level of knowledge of a subject or a problem and of making decisions collectively.
-Additionally, decisions made collectively, with representatives of the various entities involved, will be much more easily accepted by all concerned.
+Meetings are a way of sharing, within a group of individuals, some knowledge about a subject or a problem and of making decisions collectively.

-However, meetings are "chronophagic" (read: "they eat up a lot of time") and must therefore be as brief as possible and run with a high degree of efficiency, in order, in particular, to reach specific actions to be taken.
+However, meetings are chronophagic (meaning "they eat up a lot of time").
+Therefore, it is best to be as brief as possible and run with a high degree of efficiency, in order to reach specific actions to be taken.

-This article is a collection of recommendations to help you organize your meetings.
-These are in no way mandatory prescriptions.
+This article is a collection of recommendations to help you conduct a meeting.

 Before the meeting